DataDog/kics/README.md

 ## Contributing code

-This repository is already a fork of [Checkmarx KICS](https://github.com/Checkmarx/kics).
+This repository is a fork of [Checkmarx KICS](https://github.com/Checkmarx/kics).

 Before contributing, please ensure you want to change a Datadog specific behavior of the scanner.
 If not, please consider contributing directly to the upstream repository.